ucn-triumf/ucndata/ucndata/docs/ucnrun.md

     - `if` *he3* - use He3 detector cycle start times
     - `if` *li6* - use Li6 detector cycle start times

+#### Returns

+- `pd.DataFrame` - with columns "start", "stop", "offset" and "duration (s)".
+Values are in epoch time.
+Indexed by cycle id.
+Offset is the difference in detector start times: he3_start-li6_start

 #### Notes

 - If run ends before sequencer stop is called, a stop is set to final timestamp.